 Knowledge is power...

-...especially when it comes to travelling.
+...especially when it comes to travelling and ethical volunteer work.
 By learning about the country you’re going to visit, you’ll be aware of their customs, religion and way of life.
 We recommend reading travel guides, asking for advice from friends and gathering as much knowledge as possible before you travel.
-The i-to-i team are a well travelled bunch and have great knowledge about volunteering and are here to support you.
+The i-to-i team are a well travelled bunch and have great knowledge about ethical volunteering and are here to support you.
 We’re only at the other end of the phone line, so if you want some advice about local practise, you can give us a call!

 Statement of Commitment to Sustainability

 We’re always looking ahead to the long term effects of our work, and by ensuring that our volunteers act in a culturally sensitive and environment friendly manner, we hope that our volunteers efforts will be able to help our projects in need.
-We ask all of our volunteers to sign a code of conduct before they depart to ensure that this is the case.
+We ask all of our volunteers to sign an ethical volunteers code of conduct before they depart to ensure that this is the case.

 It’s also our aim to increase our volunteer’s knowledge of sustainable travel...